 Property Taxes

-Paid annually to the municipality.
-Vary widely by location and assessed value.
-First-year owners should apply for the home owner grant if eligible.
+Paid annually to your municipality.
+Vary by location and assessed value.
+First-year owners should apply for the Home Owner Grant if eligible — it doesn't apply automatically.

 Strata Fees

-Monthly fees covering shared maintenance and building insurance.
-Review what's included — some cover heat and hot water, others cover very little.
+Monthly fees covering shared maintenance and building insurance where applicable.
+Reviewing what's included — some cover utilities, others cover very little — is worth doing before making an offer.

 Maintenance & Repairs